Luis Garcia Player Props: Nationals vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.51 team ERA that ranks 22nd across all MLB pitching staffs.
+- The Dodgers have the 20th-ranked team ERA across all MLB pitching staffs (4.44).

-- Dodgers pitchers combine to rank 17th in baseball in home runs allowed (62 total, 1.1 per game).
+- Dodgers pitchers combine to rank 15th in baseball in home runs given up (62 total, 1.1 per game).

-- The Dodgers are sending Miller (1-0) to the mound to make his second start of the season.
+- The Dodgers will send Gonsolin (2-1) to make his seventh start of the season.
+He is 2-1 with a 1.82 ERA and 23 strikeouts in 29 2/3 innings pitched.

-- The righty last pitched on Tuesday against the Atlanta Braves, when he went five innings, allowing one earned run while giving up four hits.
+- In his most recent appearance on Wednesday, the righty tossed 5 2/3 innings against the Atlanta Braves, allowing three earned runs while surrendering three hits.

+- The 29-year-old has put up an ERA of 1.82, with 7 strikeouts per nine innings, in six games this season.
+Opponents are batting .152 against him.

 © 2023 Data Skrive.
 All rights reserved.